FM Links - Blogs & Social Networking

-We strongly recommend (of course) the i-FM group (3643 members when this page was last updated).
+We strongly recommend (of course) the i-FM group (4600 members in round figures when this page was last updated).
 This group exists for the discussion and sharing of information around news, issues and trends in the industry.
 It is actively policed to minimise irrelevant content.
 And remember, you can also follow i-FM on Twitter - @ifmnet.

 Other groups worth having a look at are:

-The FM Network (7,094), a great mix of FM debate in an independent portal
+The FM Network (8000), a mix of FM discussion and debate in an independent portal

-Corporate Real Estate & Facilities Management Professionals (7200), adds in CRE and brings a strong North American flavour.
+Corporate Real Estate & Facilities Management Professionals (36,000), adds in CRE and brings a strong North American flavour

-International Facilities Management Association (11,000), the IFMA group – which also tends to have a North American flavour to it.
+International Facilities Management Association (58,000), the IFMA group – which also tends to have a North American flavour to it

-Three groups mix a practice orientation with a lot of participation by recruiters:
+Some groups mix a practice orientation with a lot of participation by recruiters, for example:

 Groups and their content change pretty consistently, so it is worth looking around and following links from time to time so you can stay in touch with anything that might be relevant to you.